 <p><img class="large" loading="lazy" src="/img/wolfram2.png" /></p>

-<p>And there we go!
-Although, the equation that I plugged into above was after subsituting equation 1 into equation 2 it still gave us $\frac{1011}{1010}$ as the answer right away!
-I’m sure there’s a more elegant way to solve it, but this is a nice way to check our answers.</p>
+<p>After substituting equation 1 into equation 2, plugging it into Wolfram Alpha gave us the answer right away.
+I’m sure there’s a more elegant approach, but it’s a great way to check your work.

 <h2 id="wolfram-player">Wolfram Player</h2>